CAFE Standards: Is big beautiful?

 In 2012 the Obama Administration updated the Corporate Average Fuel Economy (CAFE) Standards which regulate the miles-per-gallon of light-duty vehicles e.g., vehicles weighing less than 10,000 lbs.
-CAFE standards aim to increase fuel economy to 54.5 mpg for light-duty vehicles by 2025 as illustrated in Figure 1.
+CAFE standards aim to increase fuel economy to 54.5 mpg for light-duty vehicles by 2025 as illustrated in Exhibit 1.
 Each vehicle did not need to meet the target fuel economy, but each automaker’s fleet must meet the target on average and the requirement adjusted to the footprint of the car.
 In doing so, automakers who sell more trucks and SUVs would not get penalized more than one which sells mostly small cars.

 Now it seems likely that the Trump Administration will freeze the standards in 2020 granting automakers more leniency and time to reach the new CAFE standards.
 New standards will have to account for the changing automobile climate in the U.S. and recalculate the fuel economy outlook accordingly.
 Many automakers are buying credits, utilizing loopholes, and are reducing the weight of their vehicles for near-term compliance but they are struggling as Americans are increasingly opting for larger vehicles.
 The shift in buying behavior has tested U.S. automakers as they are challenged with providing buyers more choices of what they want (an enhanced fleet of larger vehicles) while complying with CAFE standards favoring automakers of small cars, electric vehicles, and hybrids.